 Attractions included a Bounce House, Big Slide, Knobby the Autism Train, a Sensory Sand Pit, Go Fish, Face Painting, just to name a few!
 Food and drink was provided at no charge from the generous donations from Brantley County, McDonald’s, Hardee’s, Coca Cola, Friendly Express and others.
 Thank you to all donors for your giving hearts!

 The Celebrate Individuality Art Show featured art from area students, colorfully displayed in the Okefenokee Heritage Center Warehouse.
 We have so many talented students who participated in this effort, so as you can imagine, judging was a real challenge.
 All of our entries deserve high praise for their accomplishments!
 We absolutely loved and admired all of the entries!

-Our second annual 2018 Student Recognition Awards Luncheon, which honored nine (9) students from each of our eight (8) districts and our local G-NETS (Atkinson, Bacon, Brantley, Charlton, Clinch, Coffee, Pierce, & Ware County, along with Harrell Learning Center: G-NETS), was a huge success!
+Our third annual 2019 Student Recognition Awards Luncheon, which honored nine (9) students from each of our eight (8) districts (Atkinson, Bacon, Brantley, Charlton, Clinch, Coffee, Pierce, & Ware County, along with Harrell Learning Center: G-NETS), was a huge success!
 A beautiful luncheon was provided and students were awarded a plaque and a gift card for their exemplary academic and community achievements.
 Each of the students demonstrated poise and dignity as they spoke about their goals after graduation, while family members and educators looked on with unconcealed pride.